Best practice

 - Use the

-element and reference the SVG via thesrc
+<img>element and reference the SVG via thesrcattribute. - Use the

-element to embed the SVG directly into the HTML code. - Do not embed SVG using
+<svg>element to embed the SVG directly into the HTML code. - Do not embed SVG using

-- For simple, uncomplicated images with basic alt text description
+<object>or<iframe> - For simple, uncomplicated images with basic alt text description

 - Use

-attribute - Add
+<img>andsrcattribute - Add

-to improve accessibility support - Provide text alternative that conveys the same intent and meaning as the image.
+role="img"to improve accessibility support - Provide text alternative that conveys the same intent and meaning as the image.

 - Use the

-attribute to provide alt text (preferred) - Can also use
+altattribute to provide alt text (preferred) - Can also use

-to provide alt text
+aria-labeloraria-labelledbyto provide alt text

 - Use